kailash-manasarovar/statement/docs/index.md

 - So it is no surprise that at every tech company I have worked for over the last decades - where I'm often the only woman in amongst hundreds of men - the porn-gangs have quickly found a male colleague who knows (or will soon know) me from my rape-porn-stardom.
 - In fact, it doesn't take an Einstein to figure out that these sorts of subscribers - with ready cash, usually crypto - might pay extraordinary amounts to see a female colleague (usually despised, sometimes murdered for existing) in varying degrees of sexual humiliation.
 - Might they pay to sedate and rape her too?
-- Might they even get their female human-resource-and-conference teams to hire people for the express purpose of terrorizing her, and to organize travel and venues so that the whole company and its special guests might have a go too?
+- Might they even get their female human-resource-and-conference teams to hire people for the express purpose of terrorizing her, and to organize travel and venues so that the whole company and its special guests might have a go at her too?
 - I wonder how much a ticket for an interactive show like that might cost?
-- My horror-porn tenure at [Polygon](timeline/2023/november.md#polygon) - while I was living as an unwitting sedated-sex-slave in my spy-cam apartment at Carrer Furs - and culminating in [nightly attacks at a conference in Bali](timeline/2024/may.md#bali), after which I was fired, is probably the most egregious example ever known of what male tech employees will justify if they have 24-7 online access to a female colleague.
+- My horror-porn tenure at [Polygon](timeline/2023/november.md#polygon) - while I was living as an unwitting sedated-sex-slave in my spy-cam apartment at Carrer Furs - and culminating in [nightly attacks at a conference in Bali](timeline/2024/may.md#bali), soon after which I was fired, is probably the most egregious example ever known of what male tech employees will justify if they have 24-7 online access to a female colleague.
 And everyone knows it's not just me!
 - Colleagues at the job I worked prior to Polygon, [zkSync](timeline/2023/march.md#work-stress), were also obviously watching everything that was happening to me at home, and taking part as much as possible.
 - In fact, so many of my roles over the last years have felt like going into battle every day from being under constant and vicious attack from my close male colleagues, my guess is that many of my work roles were set up by the porn-gangs themselves for paid humiliation-content purposes.
 - And, of course, as all criminal porn-addicts eventually find out, their due is never just an ejaculation, a hand covering a guffaw, or a subscription fee alone.